 PDF to TIF Conversion Explained

-This conversion is a bad idea if you need to edit the text later, search for keywords, or distribute the file on the web.
-Rasterizing a text-heavy .PDF into a high-resolution .TIF will also drastically increase the file size.
+This conversion is a bad idea if you need to edit the text later, keep file sizes small for email, or retain interactive elements.

 Typical Tasks and Users

-- Archivists: Libraries and government agencies use .TIF for long-term digital preservation because it supports lossless compression and does not rely on external fonts.
+- Archivists: Records management systems use .TIF for long-term storage because it is a stable, lossless raster format that does not rely on external fonts.

-- Prepress Operators: Print shops convert vector .PDF files to high-resolution .TIF files to avoid font rendering errors during the commercial printing process.
+- Print Shops: Pre-press workflows convert documents to high-resolution .TIF to avoid font rendering errors or transparency flattening issues during CMYK printing.

 Software & Tool Support

-Several tools can open, edit, and convert .PDF and .TIF files:
+Several tools and libraries can open, edit, and convert .PDF and .TIF files:

-- Ghostscript: A free, open-source command-line engine that excels at rendering .PDF files into raster formats like .TIF.
+- Ghostscript: A free, open-source command-line interpreter widely used on servers to rasterize .PDF files into .TIF.

 Pros and Cons of the Conversion